DOJ: More Than 1,106 Charged for Jan. 6 'Siege'

 The agency said people throughout the country helped identify suspects in the case and asked for help identifying another 321 people suspected of committing violent acts.

-U.S. District Judge Tanya Chutkin has the toughest record in sentencing those convicted for Jan.
+U.S. District Judge Tanya Chutkan has the toughest record in sentencing those convicted for Jan.
 6, handing out harsher sentences than DOJ prosecutors asked for in some cases.

 She previously ruled against Trump in November 2021, refusing his executive privilege argument to block the release of documents to the previous House Select Committee on Jan.
 6 formed by former House Speaker Nancy Pelosi.